nikasagina/Bank-of-Words-backend/README.md

 - Success: Returns a JSON object with the question and choices for the user.
 - Error: Returns an unauthorized status if authentication fails.

+### Start Learning Spelling

+Starts a new learning session and retrieves a question about spelling for the user.

+**Endpoint**: `GET /api/question/spelling`

+#### Request Headers

+- `Authorization` (string, required) - The JWT token for authentication.

+#### Response

+- Success: Returns a JSON object with the question and choices for the user.
+- Error: Returns an unauthorized status if authentication fails.
+-
 ### Submit Answer

 Submits the user's answer to a question.